libretime/libretime/website/src/pages/contribute.md

 LibreTime can run in over 15 different languages due to the gracious help of our volunteers.

-Libretime is now localized using [Weblate](https://weblate.org/en/).
+LibreTime is now localized using [Weblate](https://weblate.org/en/).
 If you would like to contribute a language translation, create an account and start working on [our Weblate page](https://hosted.weblate.org/projects/libretime/).

 ## Write documentation